Khalilkma/Khalilkma/README.md

 ###

-<p align="left">My name is Khalil Khalid and I'm a system analysis and development student, from Brazil</p>
+<p align="left">My name is Khalil Khalid, and I'm a system analysis and development student from Brazil</p>

 ###